jetbrains-academy/data-visualization-course/1_2_line_and_scatter_plots_matplotlib/1_theory/1_scatter/task.md

 ## Goal

-The main goal of the lesson is to **plot the correlation between the user score and the critic score**.
+The main goal of the lesson is to **plot the correlation between user scores and critic scores**.

 ## Theory

-In matplotlib, there are several ways to plot relational graphs, but we will focus on two of them:
+In Matplotlib, there are several ways to plot relational graphs, but we will focus on two of them:

 1. Using [`scatter`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.scatter.html).
-   This function can build scatter plots.
+   This function creates scatter plots.
 2. Using [`plot`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html).
-   This function can build line plots.
+   This function creates line plots.

 For now, we will work with the `scatter` function.

-Every plotting function in matplotlib accepts three main arguments:
+Every plotting function in Matplotlib accepts three main arguments:

-* `data` – Input data structure.
-In this course, we will pass pandas dataframes here.
+* `data`: The input data structure.
+In this course, we will pass Pandas DataFrames here.
-* `x` – Name of a column to visualize on x-axis.
+* `x`: The name of the column to visualize on the x-axis.
-* `y` – Name of a column to visualize on y-axis.
+* `y`: The name of the column to visualize on the y-axis.

-There are several things that you need to note:
+There are a few important things to note:

 1. `data` is optional.
-If you dot provide it, `x` and `y` must be lists containing some data.
+If you dot provide it, `x` and `y` must be lists containing data.
-2. You can only specify the `data` parameter as a keyword parameter.
+2. You can only specify the `data` parameter as a keyword argument.
-3. You can only specify the `x` and `y` parameter as a positional parameter.
+3. You must specify the `x` and `y` parameters as positional arguments.

 <hr>

-To start building something with matplotlib you need to create a [`Figure`](https://matplotlib.org/stable/api/_as_gen/matplotlib.figure.Figure.html) object and (at least one) [`Axes`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.html#matplotlib.axes.Axes) object.
+To start building plots with Matplotlib, you need to create a [`Figure`](https://matplotlib.org/stable/api/_as_gen/matplotlib.figure.Figure.html) object and at least one [`Axes`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.html#matplotlib.axes.Axes) object.
-You can think about `Figure` as a container for several `Axes` in which actual plotting is done.
+You can think of the `Figure` as a container for several `Axes`, where the actual plotting is done.

-To create `Figure` and a (single) `Axes`, we can use the [`subplots`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots.html)
+To create a `Figure` and a single `Axes`, you can use the [`subplots`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots.html)
 function: `fig, ax = plt.subplots()`.
-Note that we are using the common abbreviation for `Figure` (`fig`) and `Axes` (`ax`) here.
+Here, we use the common abbreviations for `Figure` (`fig`) and `Axes` (`ax`).
-We are also using the common alias for matplotlib (`plt`), which we defined during import: `import matplotlib.pyplot as plt`.
+We are also using the common alias for Matplotlib (`plt`), which we defined during import: `import matplotlib.pyplot as plt`.

-Be aware of the difference between `Axes` and [`Axis`](https://matplotlib.org/stable/api/axis_api.html#axis-objects):
+Be aware of the difference between `Axes` and [`Axis`](https://matplotlib.org/stable/api/axis_api.html#axis-objects): an `Axes` object can contain several `Axis` objects (usually the x-axis and y-axis).

-`Axes` can contain several `Axis` (usually, x-axis and y-axis).
+As we mentioned earlier, the actual plotting is done within the `Axes`.

-As we said earlier, the actual plotting is done in `Axes`, so to plot something in the figure you should call functions from the `Axes` instance.
+To plot something in the figure, you should call functions from the `Axes` instance.
-For example, for a scatter plot, we need to write something like this: `ax.scatter('x', 'y', data=my_data)`.
+For example, to create a scatter plot, you would write something like this: `ax.scatter('x', 'y', data=my_data)`.

-Let's do some practice!
+Now, let's do some practice!

 ## Task

 1. Create an instance of `Figure` and `Axes` in the `plot` function.
-2. Create a scatter plot, where the x-axis is `user_score`, the y-axis is `critic_score`, and the data is `games`.
+2. Create a scatter plot where the x-axis represents `user_score`, the y-axis represents `critic_score`, and the data is `games`.

-Note that we preprocessed the data for you, but if you want, you can do this by yourself.
+Note that we have preprocessed the data for you, but if you prefer, you can do this yourself.
 Please see the corresponding hint below.

 ## Hints

 <div class="hint" title="How to run the code?">
-   To run the code, you should click on the green triangle next to the entry point.
-In case of execution errors, they will be shown in the console inside the IDE.
+   To run the code, click the green triangle next to the entry point.
+If any execution errors occur, they will be displayed in the console inside the IDE.
    <img src="../../../common/resources/images/common/entry_point.png" style="max-width: 500px">
 </div>